-Telecommuting is when an employee who normally works in an office environment works from home, or works from a co-working space or coffee shop or other location near their home, so as to forgo commuting.
-They use phone and internet access to virtually "commute" to attend meetings and communicate with colleagues.
+Telecommuting is when an employee who works in an office environment works from home or another location to forgo commuting.
+They use phone and internet access to virtually attend meetings and communicate with colleagues.
+It's often used interchangeably with "working from home" because telecommuters usually choose to work from home when not traveling to the office.

-"Telecommuting" is often used interchangeably with "working from home," because telecommuters often choose to work from home when they decide not to travel into the office.
-"Telecommuting" and "remote work," however, are not interchangeable terms.
+"Telecommuting" and "remote work," are not interchangeable terms.
 Remote workers may choose to work from home, but telecommuting refers to intermittent working from a location other than an office with the help of technology.

 In 2018, nearly 4 million Americans reported working from home at least half of the time, and 52% of employees around the world worked from home at least once per week.
 There are a variety of reasons for the growth of telecommuting in recent years, as well as challenges to consider when deciding to start telecommuting.

 In both surveys, the primary reasons for working from home respondents cited were increased productivity, better focus, and fewer distractions and interruptions from colleagues.
 Being able to work from home allows employees to create the working conditions that are most optimal for them when they need quiet or solitude to get work done.

 Another reason employees choose to telecommute is to support better work/life balance.
 Without the need for a lengthy commute, telecommuters have more time in their mornings and evenings to re-dedicate to personal tasks, such as caregiving or exercise.
 Additionally, the ability to telework makes it easier for employees to run errands or travel to appointments during the day while minimizing commuting time in between, so they can get work and personal tasks done as efficiently as possible.